greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/DO.html.md

 If `DO` is run in a transaction block, then the procedure code cannot execute transaction control statements.
 Transaction control statements are allowed only if `DO` is run in its own transaction.

-XXX Anonymous blocks do not support function volatility or `EXECUTE ON` attributes.
+Anonymous blocks do not support function volatility or `EXECUTE ON` attributes.

 ## <a id="Examples"></a>Examples